 What Causes Stuttering in Toddlers

 A lot of young kids experience a stage within the ages of 2 and 5 when they stutter, repeating certain syllables, words or phrases, prolonging them, or stopping, producing no sound for specific sounds and syllables.
 Stuttering is a type of dysfluency, an interruption in the flow of speech.

 Experts believe that various factors contribute to stuttering at an early age, including:

 - Differentiation in the brain’s processing of language: People who stutter process language in different parts of the brain.
 And there is a problem with the way the brain’s information interact with the muscles and body parts required for speaking

 - Hereditary: Children may inherit from their parents or close family member who stutters

 - Other speech and language difficulties or developmental delays

 How to Get Rid of Stuttering

-Now knowing what causes it comes along the thought of how to get rid of stuttering.
+Now knowing what causes it comes along the thought of how to stop stuttering.
 Unfortunately, there is no cure for stuttering and there is no overnight cure either.
 To be able to get rid of a stutter is usually requires treatment that will last longer.
 Most people go to therapy to treat their stutter.
-The treatment someone needs for stuttering ranges depending on the persons age, gender, prior speech abilities, and the severity of their stutter.
+The treatment someone needs for stuttering ranges depending on the person’s age, gender, prior speech abilities, and the severity of their stutter.
 For younger children, their treatment is better to happen earlier than later.